nadavami/agile-contest-sms/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nadavami/agile-contest-sms/badge.svg?branch=master)](https://coveralls.io/github/nadavami/agile-contest-sms?branch=master)

 While watching a conference talk, you can enter the contest by sending an SMS (a text) to `(450) 600-3601`.
 You will receive a response that you've been entered.
-By the end of the talk a winner will be selected and notified both by SMS and on screen [here in the app](https://agile-contest-sms.mybluemix.net/).
+By the end of the talk a winner will be selected and notified both by SMS.

 ## Requirements